 Our Christ Church Curriculum has been designed and developed to enable our children to become:

 At the very heart of our school is the vision to help and nurture every member of the Christ Church family to be the very best they can be.
 We have a caring and dedicated staff team who aim to provide the very best opportunities for our children, our school family and our community.
-Our curriculum is designed to be aspirational and inclusive for all and not only includes the National Curriculum (2014) but also the range of extra opportunities and activities the school organises in order to enrich the knowledge and learning experiences for our children.
+Our curriculum is designed to be aspirational and inclusive for all and not only includes the National Curriculum but also the range of extra opportunities and activities the school organises in order to enrich the knowledge and learning experiences for our children.
 Our curriculum is outward facing and celebrates diversity utilising the skills, knowledge and cultural wealth of our community while supporting the children’s spiritual, moral, social and cultural development, ensuring that children are well prepared for life in modern Britain.
 Christian distinctiveness and Christian values infuse our teaching and learning.

 Our Curriculum Design,Intent and Implementation

 At Christ Church, we have designed and created a rich, broad, ambitious and inspiring three-dimensional curriculum that is guided by our vision, aims and values.
 At its very heart, our curriculum is planned and developed to help open a doorway to the world for all of our children.
 We aim to nurture and support our children so that they become knowledgeable, curious and respectful citizens, ready to make a difference and ready for the challenges of the 21st century.
-Indeed, we place great importance on developing eloquent, independent, reflective learners who grow to be happy, compassionate and spiritually healthy adults.
+Indeed, we place great importance on developing eloquent, independent, reflective learners who grow to be happy, compassionate and healthy adults.
 Furthermore, as a school family, we aim to help children respect and celebrate diversity, embrace individuality and understand our rich cultural inheritance in order to prepare them for their future and life in modern Britain.